RaviCYalla/first_repo/README.md

 Ravi Yalla

-Around 70% of industrial waste is dumped to water
+Around 70% of industrial waste is dumped to water!